FEATURED |

 It is my guess/speculation that the true intent of high water rates is to reduce consumption by current users.
 Then give that water to the 33,000 more people that DRCOG and developers want to crowd into Westminster. |

 We still need to change the direction that our city is taking.
+The Council elected in 2023 betrayed the lower water rate goals.
 We should not be spending our time and tax dollars on growth.
 We should be proud that Westminster is a mature city.

 We must take care of the Quality of Life in our neighborhoods for the people and businesses that are here!